useitxorloseit/genADusers/README.md

 # genADusers
-Generate a list of possible AD usernames from a list of employees
+Generate a list of possible Active Directory usernames from a list of employees